Donna Genhelen (nee: Domokos) Ishman

-Racine – Donna Genhelen (nee: Domokos) Ishman, passed away unexpectedly at her residence on December 27, 2020.
-A full obituary will be published on Sunday, January 3, 2021.
-To share online condolences, please visit www.wilsonfuneralhomeinc.com.
+Racine – Donna Ishman, 62, passed away unexpectedly at her residence on December 27, 2020.

+Donna was born in Milwaukee to Martin and Florence (nee: Kysely) Domokos on April 18, 1958.
+Donna was united in marriage to Dana G. Ishman on October 1, 1994, at the Wustum Museum in Racine.
+She worked for Johnson Outdoors for 25 years before retiring in May of 2019.
+Donna and her husband, Dana, shared a passion for tractors and were members of the Ford-Fordson Collectors Association, South East Wisconsin Antique Power and Collectibles Society, and the Illinois Railway Museum for many years.
+Donna was deeply loved and will be missed by many.

+Donna leaves cherished memories to her daughter, Michelle Palmer; mother, Florence (nee: Kysely) Domokos; grandchildren: Corbin Palmer, Easton LaFreniere, and Skylar Kenna; siblings: Glenn (Jo) Domokos, Darrell (Lynn) Domokos, Doug (Laurel) Domokos, Maralee (Vaughn) Groen, Pam (Tim Jones) Ishman, Cheryl Brown, and Beth Koleske; and by many nieces, nephews, and cousins.

 Wilson Funeral Home